openvstorage/ovs-documentation/Administration/shutdownrestart.md

 rabbitmqctl list_queues
 ```
 * In case there is an issue with one of the services, restart the service or check the appropriate log.
+    * In case the RabbitMQ service isn't started, start the service on all nodes at the same time using `service rabbitmq-server start` (or similar on CentOS).
 * In case there isn't a service issue, move down the stack to verify if the vPool is functioning.
 To check execute:
 ```
 truncate -s 10G /mnt/<vpool_name>/test.raw